 1995 was Pulp’s year in Britpop terms, without a doubt – Different Class was probably the finest album of the Britpop period, and that wasn’t just down to the singles (as great as they all were).
 It was down to tracks like this – the 60s film-soundtrack sweep, and the fuming, spiteful lyrics detailing a tale of suburban jealously and revenge.
 In fact, I’m not sure Jarvis Cocker ever wrote lyrics better than this.

 No, not the truncated and butchered single version, but the original, epic album centrepiece.
-Screamadelica may have been endlessly dissected over the years, but at it’s heart it is simply an awesome fusion of rock and dance that perhaps just came along at the right moment.
-This track’s blissed-out dub textures and gospel samples (and, perhaps, it’s oh-so-slightly hippyish tendencies) make it a glorious summer track – so writing this in a cold mid-November perhaps it loses a little of it’s impact.
+Screamadelica may have been endlessly dissected over the years, but at its heart, it is simply an awesome fusion of rock and dance that perhaps just came along at the right moment.
+This track’s blissed-out dub textures and gospel samples (and, perhaps, its oh-so-slightly hippyish tendencies) make it a glorious summer track – so writing this in a cold mid-November perhaps loses a little of its impact.
 Still, the fact that I’m still listening to this eighteen years on perhaps helps to explain just how good this is.

-A now long-departed indie band from Glasgow, who were much more spiky than their sometimes dreamy sound often suggested.
+A now long-departed indie band from Glasgow, who was much spikier than their sometimes dreamy sound often suggested.
 Often it was Emma Pollock’s casually detached vocal delivery – and caustic lyrics – that made the difference, as here.
 Although the sweeping orchestral backing helps too.

 Nearly fifteen years old, and probably still ahead of its time, this track’s mechanised, pounding rhythms thrilled then and they still thrill now.
 I’ve never dared try to play this in a DJ set at an industrial club, perhaps I should sometime – but its steadily shifting pace probably would scare the dancefloor away.
 Shame, as enjoyed really loud this track is extraordinary.